orbkit/orbkit/doc/tutorials/multiple_files.rst

 |                 | molecular orbitals.
 If index < 0, the molecular orbital changes its **sign**. ``shape=(Nfiles,NMO)``.|
 +-----------------+------------------------------------------------------------------------------------------------------+

-how to order the molecular orbital coefficients
+How to Order the Molecular Orbital Coefficients
 -----------------------------------------------

 orbkit provides different schemes to order molecular orbitals, of which the